mindee/doctr/docs/source/using_doctr/using_models.rst

 *Disclaimer: both FUNSD subsets combined have 199 pages which might not be representative enough of the model capabilities*

-Seconds per iteration is computed after a warmup phase of 100 tensors (where the batch size is 1), by measuring the average number of processed tensors per second over 1000 samples.
+Seconds per iteration (with a batch size of 1) is computed after a warmup phase of 100 tensors, by measuring the average number of processed tensors per second over 1000 samples.
 Those results were obtained on a `11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz`.

 Detection predictors